jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 For row, I selected channel, for values I selected service request ID and set summarize by to COUNTA.
 This way I can see the number of requests for each channel.<br>
 **Pivot Table**<br>
 ![](pivot.png)
-*Figure 8: This pivot table shows the number of service requests for each Channel*<br>
+*Figure 9: This pivot table shows the number of service requests for each Channel*<br>
 I created a chart to visualize the data.
 I selected the entire pivot table, went to insert at the top left and selected chart.
-I chose a bar chart because it is the best way to compare the number of requests for each channel. <br>
+I chose a bar chart because as mentioned in the Statistics Canada reading (Government of Canada, 2021), Vertical bar charts are useful to compare different categorical or discrete variables, as long as there are not too many categories to compare. <br>
 ![](chart.png)
-*Figure 9: This exploratory chart shows the number of service requests for each Channel*
+*Figure 10: This exploratory chart shows the number of service requests for each Channel*

 I chose these variables because I was curious to see which channel was used the most to make service requests and why.
 I hypothesized that the web would be the most common because it is the easiest and quickest way to make a request.
 The data supports this hypothesis as the web is the second most common channel.
 The most common is dispatch which isn't surprising since they are responsible for receiving and transmitting information about issues that require action by city staff.<br>
 This could delve into a potential story as to why people don't use more "traditional" ways to make service requests instead of relying on the internet.<br>